pagkly/Zed/Investopedia3/Modified Adjusted Gross Income (MAGI).md

 Zero

-Note that [if you contribute more than you’re allowed](https://www.investopedia.com/articles/retirement/04/042804.asp), you have to remove the excess contributions.
+Note that [[if you contribute more than you’re allowed]](https://www.investopedia.com/articles/retirement/04/042804.asp), you have to remove the excess contributions.
 Otherwise, you’ll face a tax penalty.
 Excess contributions are taxed at a rate of 6% per year for as long as the excess amount remains in your IRA.24

 ### Traditional IRAs